 This is not something that can be delegated.
 Retail business leaders need to make this a personal mission.
 Not just because it shows ethically responsibility, but also because it could be the foundation for survival in a competitive global market.

 Mikael Ohlsson, the former CEO of IKEA, said, “My leadership on diversity is vision-driven from a business point of view and value-driven at the foundation.”

-Contact Anthony Gregg Partnership today to find out more about implementing this style of leadership in your retail business and executive recruitment.
+Contact Anthony Gregg Partnership today to find out more about implementing this style of leadership in your retail business and executive search.